Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Introduction

+For real-time tasks, we encounter a dilemma: LLMs offer superior performance but they are slow and expensive to run, whereas client models are agile and efficient but limited in performance.
 Hybrid computing between client and cloud models is a promising approach to bridge the gap between the challenges of latency and model performance.
 However, in existing hybrid computing patterns, such as model routing and split computing \cite{kudugunta-etal-2021-beyond-distillation, matsubara2022split}, client and cloud models usually function with synchronized communication.
-This means that if the cloud model is utilized, the client side must wait for the cloud model to complete its processing before producing the output.
+This means that whenever the cloud model is utilized, the system must wait for the cloud model to complete its processing before producing the output.
 Therefore, simply applying existing hybrid patterns to cloud-based LLMs will not resolve the issue of latency and cost.
+Besides, existing hybrid patterns usually overlook cloud-based data, which could be essential for effective composition assistance, such as accessing relevant documents in companies' cloud storage.

-To address these challenges, we propose a novel Hybrid Retrieval-Augmented Generation (HybridRAG) framework.
-This framework leverages a cloud model and data stored on the cloud to boost the performance of small language models on client devices through retrieval augmentation, while operating \textit{in an asynchronous manner}.
-The HybridRAG framework consists of a retriever model and an LLM located on the cloud server, as well as an augmentation coordinator and a small model for text prediction deployed on client devices.
+To address these challenges, we propose a novel Hybrid Retrieval-Augmented Composition Assistance (Hybrid-RACA) system (see Figure \ref{fig:overview}).
+This system leverages a cloud LLM and cloud data to boost the performance of small language models on client devices through retrieval augmentation, while operating \textit{in an asynchronous manner}.
+Hybrid-RACA consists of an augmentation coordinator and a small model for text prediction deployed on client devices, as well as a retriever and an LLM located on the cloud server.
 The client augmentation coordinator sends asynchronous request to the cloud.
 The cloud retrieves relevant documents and employs an LLM to compress the retrieved documents into shorter snippets of information, which we refer to as \textit{memory}, and sends it asynchronously to the client.
 On the client side, an instruction-tuned client model leverages available memory to suggest the next words.